kellyyfoo/openshift-workshop-was/labs/Openshift/ApplicationManagement/README.md

    oc label namespace apps app-monitoring=true
    ```

-1. Build and deploy the application by running the commands in the followin sequence.
+1. Build and deploy the application by running the commands in the following sequence.
 Reminder: the `.` at the end of the first command:
    ```
    docker build --tag image-registry.openshift-image-registry.svc:5000/apps/cos .
    docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000